Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 that was probably not a good idea.
 The documentation is pretty limited and it turns out there's some fairly serious bugs.
 The main pain point was caused by Flask-SQLAlchemy not to supporting "Associated" tables, i.e. many to many join tables that can also have attributes.
 This forced me to move the "team_id" and "champion_id" fields to the summoners table as a hack just to get the project working.
+It also seems to have some funny caching going on.

 TODO List
 =========

 ~1.
-Display the data logically on the front end
-~2.
 Implement the woeful amount of unwritten unit tests
-3. Write up notes
+2. Write up notes
-4. Check readme details are correct
+3. Check readme details are correct
-5. Ensure setup.py works
+4. Ensure setup.py works

 Extras with Time
 ================